annascarzella/smartparkingreservation_iot/README.md

     - `Arrived?`: you have to confirm your arrival to lower the lock arm, allowing you to park
     - `Open in Google Maps (icon)`: allows you to navigate to the parking location using Google Maps If the reservation expires, the lock will automatically reset to available status.

+5. You can visit the Node-RED dashboard at `http://localhost:1880/ui/`

 ## Additional notes